kr-stn/kr-stn.github.io/about.md

 ### Me

-My name is Kersten.
-I'm a PhD student living in Munich.
+My name is Kersten, I'm a PhD student living in Munich.
 Apart from data sciences and geography I'm passionate about anything on two wheels, own n+1 bicycles, a motorbike, like to cook, enjoy good food and spoil my dog.

 ### This blog